 Rally Point latitude and longitude.To set a Rally Point’s location, right click on the Flight Plan map, and select Rally Points > Set Rally Point on the resulting pop-up menu (note that this ONLY work in the Flight Plan screen, not the Flight Data screen):

-The Rally loiter altitudes need to be specified (note that the default altitude for Rally Points is the default waypoint altitude value):
+The Rally loiter altitudes need to be specified (note that the default altitude for Rally Points is the default waypoint altitude value and is relative to the home location):

 Repeat for all desired Rally points!